RamblingCookieMonster/TireFire/README.md

 Source:     User specified source for a note.
 Default depends on backend.
 ```

 So!
-Why might you do this?
+Why might you use something like this?

 * Have documentation in multiple sources, without a good index of it all?
 Use notes with a predefined schema as an index to your various documentation islands
 * Overabundance of acronyms, project names, groups, etc.?
 Use notes to track wtf all this stuff means
+* You don't have a solution in place for something like this already, and/or just want to experiment
 * etc.

-This is barebones and has minimal testing, just enough to meet my needs for a POC.
-Use at your own risk : )

 ## Installation